 Dialogue, the bilingual journal of the Canadian Philosophical Association, awards up to three prizes each year to papers submitted by students for the Annual Congress of the CPA.
 Papers submitted by students are double-blind refereed together with papers submitted by faculty and others.
-One prize is reserved for each official language; prizes are awarded when merited.
-There is a first prize and two equal second prizes.
+One prize is reserved for each official language.

 Past winners for CPA Student Essay Prizes

 In philosophy, books are one of the most important means for communicating the results of research; quite often, they represent the culmination of a significant achievement in the course of a philosophical investigation.
 The Canadian philosophical community is an important contributor, in both English and French, of high quality philosophical research with an international reputation that shows the remarkable dynamism of philosophical life in Canada.